cddnation/cddnation.github.io/perch.md

 ## Useful snippets

 ### Content Availability.
-Use the following snipet, to see what content you have available in your Perch template.
+Use the following snippet, to see what content you have available in your Perch template.

     <perch:showall />